 Documenting Decisions: Tips, Tools, Techniques and Lessons Learned in Report Writing

-This recorded webinar included tips from the field on technical story telling: How are
+This 2013 webinar included tips from the field on technical story telling: How are

 those in the field writing integrated feasibility study and environmental compliance

 documents that are both technically complete and readable?
 Jacksonville and

 - Federal Plain Language Guidelines